Category: Hercule Poirot

 If you enjoyed this post, you can have new posts about Detective stories and the golden age of radio and television delivered automatically to your Kindle.

-Telefilm Review: Cat Among the Pigeons
+Telefilm Review: Death on the Nile

 If you enjoyed this post, you can have new posts about Detective stories and the golden age of radio and television delivered automatically to your Kindle.